openscope/openscope/documentation/aircraft-commands.md

 _Aliases -_ `speed` / `slow` / `sp` / `+` / `-`

+_Hotkeys -_ `numpad +` / `numpad -`

 _Information -_ This command sets the target speed; aircraft will stay within their safe speeds if you tell them to fly faster or slower than they are able to.
 It takes some time to increase and reduce speed.
-Remember that speed is always expressed in knots, and is indicated airspeed, whereas our radar scope can only display groundspeed.
+Remember that speed assignments are given in indicated airspeed, whereas our scope can only display groundspeed.

 _Syntax -_ `AAL123 - [spd]` or `AAL123 + [spd]`